The Brag File System for Getting Ahead

 In the working world, facts are the only things that lead to higher pay, better jobs, and promotions.
 If you don't record your own results, you force your boss to guess what you're worth—and they will usually guess lower than the truth.

-It takes very little time.
+It takes almost no time.
 It takes less than five minutes a week to write down a win or save a nice email.

 The real waste of time is the stressful rush when a performance review or job interview suddenly comes up and you can't remember what you did for the last year.
 This small habit saves you many hours of stress later.